reduxde/bar/README.md

 # bar
 It's been a year and I forgot how github works so I'm doing this again.

-one fish
+one potato

-two fish
+two potato

-red fish

-blue fish

-buckle my shoe
+three potato

+four